St Thomas à Becket Church, Warblington: History

 People in Emsworth had to travel the 2 mi to Warblington to worship until 1789–90, when a chapel of ease was built in the town's market place.
 This was replaced in 1840 by St James's Church, which became a parish church separate from Warblington the following year.
 (The parishes of Emsworth and Warblington were reunited by 1974.)
 Also in 1840, part of the parish of Warblington was transferred to the newly formed parish of Redhill (present-day Rowland's Castle), where a chapel of ease in Havant parish had been built in 1837–38.

 Body snatching was a common crime for a period in the 19th century.
 Warblington was a popular site for this activity because of its "lonely but well-filled churchyard", isolated in a rural area and well screened by yew trees.
 In 1829–30 the church authorities employed local builders Benjamin Chase and James Cullis to build huts for grave-watchers at the northwest and southeast corners of the churchyard.
 Grave-watchers would stand in them and watch out for body snatchers.
 The single-storey structures are of flint and brick.
 One was also used as a tool shed after being extended from its original square plan.

-Later in the 19th century, local architect JH Ball made some structural changes to the church, although the extent of the restoration was not significant.
+Later in the 19th century, local architect J. H. Ball made some structural changes to the church, although the extent of the restoration was not significant.
 He replaced some of the 13th-century lancet windows, added an organ chamber on the north side of the chancel (moving a lancet window from the chancel and resetting it there), added the small spire, altered the east window and re-roofed the chancel.
 In 1909 a cinquefoil window was added above the main door.

 The church was affected by an accidental fire on 16 January 2011 caused by an electrical fault.
 Although fire damage was confined to pews at the front of the church, smoke affected the whole building, damaging the organ and pulpit in particular.
 A programme of conservation and restoration work lasting several months took place to clean soot and smoke particles from the walls, ceiling beams, floor tiles, windows, arcade pillars and memorials using materials such as limewash and latex.
 A rededication ceremony took place in July 2011 after the work was finished.